Mel-A-M/adb-converged-db/soda/soda.md

 18. The final operation you will perform on the SODA collection is to drop the collection from your database.

-  It is important to note that you should not simply issue a "drop table" operation on the underlying table holding the collection as there is hidden metadata associated with the collection and this should be removed in a clean manner.
+  It is important to note that you should not simply issue a `drop table` operation on the underlying table holding the collection as there is hidden metadata associated with the collection and this should be removed in a clean manner.

   The safest method to drop a Collection from inside the database is to use the SQL function dbms\_soda.drop\_collection as follows:

   ````sql
   select dbms_soda.drop_collection('sodacollection') "Status" from dual;